 There are many ways to hack into an account.
-Password cracking is one of them – involves using various computational and other methods to break through the password authentication step.
-We’ll be discussing various password cracking techniques in this article.
+Password cracking is one of them – it involves using various computational and other methods to break through the password authentication step.
 Nowadays, you can even find specialized password cracking tools, which don’t have to be used only for ill purposes.
-But before we go down to details, let’s discuss what password cracking is.

 Password cracking means recovering passwords from a computer or from data that a computer transmits.
 This doesn’t have to be a sophisticated method.
 A brute-force attack where all possible combinations are checked is also password cracking.

-To combat this, passwords are hashed using a key derivation function (KDF).
+If the password is stored as plaintext, hacking the database gives the attacker all account information.
+However, now most passwords are stored using a key derivation function (KDF).
 This takes a password and runs it through a one-way encryption cipher, creating what’s known as a “hash.”
 The server stores the hash-version of the password.
-It cannot be reverted.
-Whenever the user enters his password, it’s hashed and compared to the one on the server.

 Some methods of password cracking become significantly more difficult if your password uses salting or key stretching.
 Unfortunately, there are still some services that store unencrypted or weakly-encrypted passwords on their servers.